Wednesday, December 20, 2023

 I do not know the name of the young man in this photo.
 Who is he?
 On the back of the photo, someone has written "January, 1944" so I know exactly when it was snapped.
 I also recognize the homes behind the young veteran as the 5300 block of East St. Clair Street.
 Is he coming or going off to war?
 Perhaps he is on leave.
 The dog is also not identified, but on the rear of the image someone has jokingly referred to the beautiful pet as a stray.
 I found this photo in a box of snapshots in an antique mall in Indianapolis.
 If you recognize the young man or perhaps his line of service, then drop me an e-mail or make a comment below this post.

-An unidentified service member posed with a dog in Ellenberger Park, January, 1944.
-Behind the young man you can see the houses at 5302, 5308, 5312, and 5316 East St. Clair Street.
+John Wilbur Kern posed with a dog in Ellenberger Park, January, 1944.
+Behind him, you can see the houses at 5302, 5308, 5312, and 5316 East St. Clair Street.

 Handwriting on the rear of the photograph.